complementaries/complementary/README.md

 ## Local development

-Setup the build directory with `meson . build` and run the program with `cd build && meson test run`
+Setup the build directory with `meson build`, compile with `ninja -C build` and run the program with `./build/complementary`

 ## Formatting